kkoltun/dev_notes/java_persistence/README.md

 # Java Persistence

-> The data lives londer than any application.
+> The data lives longer than any application.

 JDBC notes:
 * [Basics](./jdbc/basics.md)